storyfeet/dugi_bialan/content/works/cut_n_restore.md

 # what do you mean I just tied a knot?

-mi wei va-wei gein bena esebin da vin ei i lugo dis li lugo bi iasin emi
+mi wei va-wei gein bena ebin da vin ei i lugo dis li lugo bi iasin emi

 # what would it take to convince you that this knot is a magic knot.